 Jubeck was also instrumental in helping to develop and support the American University's Art in Italy programs in Perugia and Corciano, Italy.
 Additionally, in recent years she has organized four Chautauqua in Italy programs in collaboration with the Pieve International Center.

 Lois Jubeck received her MBA degree from Fordham University at Lincoln Center in New York City, and her BA from the University of Pittsburgh.
 Prior to Chautauqua, she served in management positions at Citibank, Chase Manhattan Bank, and the legal firm of Milbank, Tweed, Hadley and McCloy, all in New York City.

 ROSSELLA VASTA, Founder, Pieve International School

-She is currently on the Board of Directors of the Academy of Fine Arts in Perugia and In 2012 she received an Honorary Doctorate of Humane Letters from Cardinal Stritch University.
+She has served on the Board of Directors of the Academy of Fine Arts in Perugia and is currently on the Board of New Art Examiner/Art Lantern magazine (London and Washington, DC).
+In 2012 she received an Honorary Doctorate of Humane Letters from Cardinal Stritch University.
 Since 2007 Vasta has collaborated annually with Jacquelyn Buglisi and Dance/NYC to present 9/11: Table of Silence.
 Participants include professional dancers as well as students from Buglisi Dance Theatre, Ballet Hispanico, Dance Theatre of Harlem, The Juilliard School, The Ailey School, the Martha Graham Company, National Dance Institute, Steps on Broadway, and Peridance, among others.
 This global tribute has been seen in 82+ countries via live stream.
 It takes place every September 11th in the Josie Robertson Plaza at Lincoln Center.
 It has also been performed at the Piazza San Rufino in Assisi, Italy; and at the Pan Am Flight 103 Remembrance Wall at Syracuse University.